Judge 1 away from AL home run record, Pujols needs 2 for 700

 Career HR Total: 698

-Wednesday’s Game: Singled with two outs in the seventh inning for the Cardinals’ first hit off Blake Snell but didn’t homer in a 1-0 loss at San Diego.
+Thursday’s Game: Drove two balls to deep left field, one for a single and one for an out on the warning track.
+Went 1 for 4 for the Cardinals in their 5-4 victory at San Diego.

-Thursday’s Matchup: The Cardinals play at San Diego at 4:10 p.m.
-ET
+Friday’s Matchup: The Cardinals play at the Los Angeles Dodgers at 10:10 p.m.
+ET on Apple TV+.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports